bruprescott/CTDizzle/README.md

 ## To Get Started
 Navigate to the MKRZero folder.
 There you will find a build guide, pinout guide, parts list, and calibration procedure for the conductivity probe.
 There is also a folder that houses the Arduino code needed for operation and calibration as well as a documentation folder with additional information.

-For mor information, select the MKRZero_UserGuide.md file.
+For a comprehensive build guide, select the MKRZero_UserGuide.md file.
 Good luck!

 ![BothVersions](https://github.com/CTDizzle/CTDizzle/blob/master/MKRZero/Documentation/Images/BothVersions.jpg)